Pregabalin works in different ways:

 What if I take too much?

-Taking too much pregabalin by accident may cause unpleasant side effects.
-These include feeling sleepy, confused or agitated, seizures, and passing out.
+Taking too much pregabalin by accident may cause unpleasant side effects including:

 Not everyone will get side effects with pregabalin, it seems to be a very safe medicine.